ThomasPiergiovanni/oc_p5/README.md

-# P5 - Utilisez les données publiques d'Open Food Facts
+# P5 - Utilisez les données publiques d'Open Food Facts!

 ## 1. Introduction.
 This program is named **"HealthyProductApp"**.
 It consists of offering to "Pur Beurre", a French restaurant in Montmartre Paris, a solution for finding healthier food substitutes to products one is usually consuming.
 After having selected the product the user wants to find substitute for, the program presents to him/her a list of healthier substitutes.
 The user can then select a substitute and decide to record/register its choice for later review.